GermanCoding/WallboxUI/README.md

 ### Caveats

-- Building and running for production is currently a bit convoluted.
-We probably need a bit more automation (especially for the collectstatic step - do that in docker as well?)
 - While the backend is language neutral already, the frontend is currently hardcoded to german i18n.
 Full localization support would be welcome.
 - Missing tests